 Birdwatching Spain is run by Julian Sykes and Pau Lucio.
 In this section you can see a bit more about our company:

 Pau Lucio is the Tour Manager in Birdwatching Spain and vice-president of the Association of Birding Guides of the Valencian Community.
 He was born in Gandia (Valencia) and has been interested in wildlife all his life.
-He studied Forest Engineering and got a MSc. in Environmental Science at the Universitat Politècnica de València.
+Pau studied Forest Engineering and got a MSc. in Environmental Science at the Universitat Politècnica de València.
 He has studied the flora and fauna in the area intensely and extensively.
 As a result, he has written papers about the ecology of the Mediterranean forest, Audouin’s migration patterns and also related to wing shape differences between northern and southern migratory warblers.
 Pau collaborated with Wildfowl and Wetlands Trust Slimbridge (UK) in the reserve.
 He is currently involved in conservation projects about the importance of Spanish wetlands for migrant birds.
-He guides tours all over Spain and also works as a freelance for Honeyguides and Greentours.
+He guides tours all over Spain and also works as a freelance for other wildlife companies such as Honeyguides, Terra Unica and Greentours.

-When Pau Lucio is not involved in planning trips, most of his time is taken up by studying the butterflies with the NGO Zerynthia (Butterfly Conservation Society), doing wildlife census or photographing wildlife.
+When Pau Lucio is not involved in planning trips, most of his time is taken up by studying the butterflies with the NGO Zerynthia (Butterfly Conservation Society).
+Furthermore, Pau also enjoys photographing wildlife.
+You can check out his butterflies, dragonflies and birds photo galleries.

 He is fluent in Spanish, Valencian and English.